allebb/clip/README.md

-# clip
+# Clip
-A Library for speeding up PHP CLI applications.
+A package for speeding up development of PHP console (CLI) applications.